Experimental test of generalized multipartite entropic uncertainty relations

-Owing to the additional item $\max\{0, \Delta\}\geq0$, which means that the QSK rate bound we obtain shall be tighter than that attained by Berta {\it et al}.
-In this sense, we say that our lower bound is capable of efficiently improve the security of QKD protocols.
+Tighter than the QSK rate attained by Berta {\it et al}, this relation is capable of efficiently improving the security of QKD protocols.

-To clearly demonstrate our improvement in QSK rate in the current scenarios, we resort to a class of Werner states to derive the improvement of QSK rate.
-For simplicity, we experimentally prepare the system's state as a three-photon Werner state, which is expressed by:
+To demonstrate the improvement in QSK rate in the current scenarios, we resorted to a class of Werner states.
+For simplicity, we experimentally prepared the system state as a three-photon Werner state, which is expressed by:

-where $\ket{\text{GHZ}^{3}}=(\ket{HHH}+\ket{VVV})/\sqrt{2}$ denotes the three-qubit GHZ state and $I$ is the maximally mixed state.
-To prepare the Werner state, we replaced the Brewster windows in each path with an unbalanced Mach--Zehnder interferometer (UMZI) in the experimental setup (see Fig.\,\ref{figure2}) and removed one of the PBS in the measurement stage of the photon $C$ to use it as a trigger photon.
+where $\ket{\text{GHZ}^{3}}=(\ket{HHH}+\ket{VVV})/\sqrt{2}$ denotes the three-qubit GHZ state and $\frac{\mathbb{I}}{8}$ is the maximally mixed state.
+To prepare the Werner state, we replaced the Brewster windows in each path with an unbalanced Mach--Zehnder interferometer (UMZI) in the experimental setup (see Fig.\,\ref{figure2}) and projected the photon ${\rm C}$ to a fixed basis $(\ket{H}+\ket{V})/\sqrt{2}$.
 The variable attenuator in the interferometer allowed to adjust the mixing parameter $p$.
 The length difference between the two arms of each UMZI was roughly 0.8 m, and the coincidence interval was set to 0.8 ns to reject all events where some photons propagated through the long arm and the others through the short arm.

 Fig.\,\ref{figure4} shows the improvement of the QSK rate's lower bound with bilateral measurements.
-The scenario can be described as the subsystems $A$, $B$ are sent to Alice and Bob respectively, and the eavesdropper (Dave) keeps $D$.
+The scenario can be described as the subsystems ${\rm A}$, ${\rm B}$ are sent to Alice and Bob respectively, and the eavesdropper (Dave) keeps ${\rm D}$.
 For simplicity, we limit both Alice and Bob to employ ${\sigma_y}$ and ${\sigma_z}$ measurements as the observables respectively.
-The new bound derived from our multipartite EUR surpasses the best previous result; in the limit of $p\to0$ the improvement becomes as large as 1.
-The experimental results, in excellent agreement with the theoretical prediction, clearly demonstrated the potential of our proposed EUR in implementing more efficient practical QKD using the existing infrastructure.
+The new bound exploiting multipartite EUR surpasses the best previous result; in the limit of $p\to0$ the improvement becomes as large as 1.
+The experimental results, in good agreement with the theoretical prediction, clearly demonstrated the potential of our proposed EUR in implementing more efficient practical QKD using the existing infrastructure. \textit{Discussion.---}In this work, we experimentally demonstrate a Generalized Entropic Uncertainty Relation (GEUR) that applies to measurements of multiple observables under a multipartite architecture.
+We focused on canonical Pauli measurements, which are known to be incompatible and challenging to measure experimentally within four-qubit GHZ states.
+This multipartite experimental layout not only provides valuable insights but also serves as a heuristic strategy for conducting entropy-based information experiments involving more complex and higher-dimensional measurements.